evilfeeh/evilfeeh/README.md

 ## Hey, **I'm Felipe Santos** 🔥

- I start with HTML and CSS, but fall in love to JavaScript.
+ I started with HTML and CSS and fall in love for JavaScript.

- I learned how to create, refactor, monitor and test code, for the last 4 years.
-Now, learning about Arduino and C++.
+ I learned how to create, refactor, monitor and test code, for the last 6 years.
+Now, learning about GoLang.

  Passionate about Space and NASA, Stranger Things, RPG, Games, Horror movies and heavy metal songs. 🌌

- BTW, I created a podcast called [Meia noite eu te conto](https://open.spotify.com/show/0xBr76A7bguhNsik0UlLcw)
+ BTW, I have a podcast: [Meia noite eu te conto](https://open.spotify.com/show/0xBr76A7bguhNsik0UlLcw)
 <br><br>
 **The road so far**
   - **2022-today** Tech Lead Developer Backend in [Semantix](https://www.linkedin.com/company/semantixai/)